momentphp/docs/README.md

 # Templates

 Out of the box framework supports [Smarty][Smarty] and [Twig][Twig] templating engines.
-Templating engines are exposed as services (named `smartyView` and `twigView` respectively) and are configured inside `/config/service.php`.
+Templating engines are exposed as services (named `smartyView` and `twigView` respectively) implementing common interface and are configured inside `/config/services.php`.
 You pick which service should be used by default by setting appropriate value inside `/config/app.php`:

 ```php
 [